KevinCL16/DSDBench/README.md

 # ⚡️ Getting Started <a name="getting-started"></a>

-To start using DSDBench-Open, follow these installation and execution steps:
+To start using DSDBench, follow these installation and execution steps:

 ## 🛠️ Installation

-You can install DSDBench-Open and its dependencies using one of the following methods:
+You can install DSDBench and its dependencies using one of the following methods:

 1. **Using pip with requirements file:**
    ```bash